A few tips & tricks from your Open Dental experts

-If you’ve deleted a patient payment, claim, preauthorization, or other item, just re-create it.
+If you’ve deleted a patient payment, claim, preauthorization, or other items, just re-create it.

 If you deleted an insurance check, you simply have to click “finalize” from the claim window, then enter the appropriate info to re-create the check.

-Administrative users can check the audit trail to details on what was deleted, when, and by what user.
+Administrative users can check the audit trail for details on what was deleted, when, and by what user.

 2. How do I edit fees in a fee schedule?

 See our user manual for the step by step on how to enter fees from the Procedure Code List.